matthiasarndt/StarTrack/README.md

 ## Code Structure

 The code has been developed and structured with Object-Orientation.
 Classes and methods have been written with design patterns in mind (specifically a Pipeline design pattern), and use inheritance and composition.
+Inputs into the code use dataclasses, which are frozen to avoid mutability and keep the flow of data tracable.

+The three classes are LightFrame, CoupledFrames, and AstroPhoto.
+AstroPhoto is the highest level class, and is called by the user.
+Each class has the following functionality:
+* LightFrame: reading of raw data, processing of raw data, star detection, star cataloguing
+* CoupledFrame:identification of alignment stars and frame alignment between two LightFrame instances
+* AstroPhoto: wrapper for all functionality, running algorithms to process, align, and stack all frames

 <img src="https://github.com/matthiasarndt/StarTrack/blob/main/figures/code_structure.png" width="500"/>

 ## Data Pipeline

+Raw data goes through the following pipeline, concluding with the generation of a stacked frame.

 <img src="https://github.com/matthiasarndt/StarTrack/blob/main/figures/data_pipeline.png" width="800"/>

+There are three sections below, which each describe one of the main processing steps highlighted above and the respective algorithms implemented.

 ## Light Frame Processing